Questions? Call for Help Now

 • Feeling a lack of privacy or confidentiality regarding their treatment and experiences.

-Is Group Therapy Beneficial During Addiction Recovery?
+Is Therapy Beneficial During Addiction Recovery?

 Participating in group therapy or attending a support group could play a vital role in your successful recovery.
 However, group therapy alone may not be enough to help you deal with triggers or build the right strategies to maintain sobriety.